-Advent Calendars is a Christmas tradition that is very European, in fact, the origin of the advent calendar has its roots in Germany at the beginning of the 20th century.
+The advent Calendar is a Christmas tradition that is very European, in fact, the origin of the Advent calendar has its roots in Germany at the beginning of the 20th century.
 This was a time when many of the customs we associate with the celebration of Christmas was invented.
-Today, and more than 100 years later, the Advent calendar is still very popular.
+Today, more than 100 years later, the Advent calendar is still very popular.
 Lots of people around the world, from Christians to non-Christians still go out and purchases an Advent calendar, for either themselves or their children to count down the days until Christmas.

 The first Advent calendar

-The first Advent calendars were actually not even called an Advent calendar, but they were called Nicholas calendars, because they were distributed on December 6, which is on St. Nicholas’ day.
-At this day a guy dressed as St. Nicholas would hand out Nicholas calendars.
-However, the name would eventually chance back to the Advent calendar.
+The first Advent calendars were actually not even called Advent calendars, but they were called Nicholas calendars, because they were distributed on December 6, which is on St. Nicholas’ day.
+On this day a guy dressed as St. Nicholas would hand out Nicholas calendars.
+However, the name would eventually change back to the Advent calendar.

 When was the Advent calendar invented?

 The first and oldest printed Advent calendar was published in 1902, and it is actually not even a calendar, but it was a clock.
 With 12 numbers on it, and a pointer that you could move to countdown the 12 days of Christmas.
 However, this is a debated topic, and the opinions about if this should be called an advent calendar are split down the middle.

 Nevertheless, it is a German named, Gerhard lang (1881-1974) who has officially been credited for being the inventor of the first printed Advent calendar, and it all started when he was a little boy.

 When Gerhard was a little boy, his mother gave him 24 cookies that were sewn onto the lid and put onto a piece of carton.
 He was allowed to eat one cookie every day and thereby counting the days until Christmas Eve.